Ritvik1sharma/ritvik1sharma.github.io/index.md

 I am a PhD student in Electrical Engineering at Stanford University advised by Professor [Sara Achour](https://profiles.stanford.edu/sara-achour?releaseVersion=11.5.1) and Professor [Mark Horowitz](https://profiles.stanford.edu/mark-horowitz).
-I currently work on compilers and simulators quantum computers and sparse tensor algebra.
-My research interests broadly include compiler systems, computer architecture and hardware modeling.
+I work on building compilers and simulators for quantum computers and sparse tensor algebra.
+My research interests broadly include compilers, computer architecture and hardware modeling.

+During my PhD, I have interned at Google in the On-Device Machine Learning (ODML) team researching different KV-Cache Pruning techniques for Infinite Context Large Language Model (LLM) inference on edge devices with the LiteRT-LM framework in Summer 2025.
+Previously, I interned at IonQ in Summer 2021, as a Research Intern working on building efficient near-term Error-Correction implementation of Bacon-Shor Codes.

 I graduated from the Indian Institute of Technology (IIT), Delhi 2021 with a degree in Electrical Engineering.
 At IIT Delhi, I was